mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-resolved-times.md

 modified: 2024-09-28T12:53:55-06:00
 ---

-Alright, let's talk about `toHaveResolvedTimes`.
+Let's talk about `toHaveResolvedTimes`.
 Imagine you're calling a promise-based function and you need to ensure that during your test, this function resolves a specific number of times.
 That's exactly where `toHaveResolvedTimes` comes into play!

 This is essentially a matcher built to test how many times a promise successfully resolves.
 It's super useful when you're working with asynchronous code and want to ensure that a promise was resolved a certain number of times—like for instance, if you're testing that a certain API call was made repeatedly or that your music library only makes the necessary album fetch requests.